Sai Kung Town: History

-According to another author, Sai Kung market town expanded economically in the 1950s.
-At the time, the world was enforcing an embargo policy on the newly established People's Republic of China, and the market town became a place for smuggling goods to the Republic.
+According to another author, Sai Kung market town expanded and grew economically in the 1950s.
+At the time, much of the world was enforcing an embargo on the newly-established People's Republic of China, and the market town became a place for smuggling goods to the Republic.

-Sai Kung town underwent significant expansion during the 1970s when the High Island Reservoir and its associated water management schemes required some villagers and fishermen to be rehoused in Sai Kung.
-This provided a core of government-funded new development, both housing and commercial, in the town centre.
-This was followed by the Tui Min Hoi (literally 'over the harbour') development under the government's market town programme.
+Sai Kung town underwent significant expansion during the 1970s, when the High Island Reservoir (and its associated water management schemes) required some villagers and fishermen to be relocated to Sai Kung.
+This provided new government-funded residential and commercial development in the town centre, and was followed by Tui Min Hoi (literally 'over the harbour')'s development under the government's market town programme.

-Before the relocation of the airport of Hong Kong from Kai Tak to Chek Lap Kok, the town was a popular residential area for airport staff from all over the world.
+Before the relocation of Hong Kong International Airport from Kai Tak to Chek Lap Kok, the town was a popular residential area for the airport's and airlines' international employees.

 The town is next to Sai Kung Hoi, which was a fishing harbour.
-The harbour is now a typhoon shelter, where motorized junks used in the local tourist trade are moored.
-They are boats that can be hired for fishing and swimming trips.
+The harbour is now a typhoon shelter, where motorized junks, used in the local tourist trade, are moored.
+These boats can be hired for sightseeing, or for fishing or swimming trips.

 Boundaries

-The statutory boundary of the town was regulated by urban zoning plan Sai Kung Town Outline Zoning Plan (OZP), which was prepared in the 2000s, and approved circa 2006.
-However, in election, the town is served by the constituency Sai Kung Central, which roughly cover the same area as the OZP.
+The statutory boundaries of the town were developed by the Sai Kung Town Outline Zoning Plan (OZP) in the 2000s, and approved by 2006.
+However, in elections, the town is served by the constituency of Sai Kung Central, which roughly covers the same area as the OZP.

 The statutory boundaries of the town are Hiram's Highway, Po Tung Road and Tai Mong Tsai Road in the north and west.
-In the south, the town is bordered by the conservation area Tsiu Hang Special Area, as well as Pak Sha Wan Peninsula.
-In the east, the coastline served as the boundary.
+In the south, the town is bordered by the Tsiu Hang Special Area, as well as Pak Sha Wan Peninsula.
+To the east, the coastline serves as the boundary.